Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Buses run year-round, and taxis or rideshares are also available.

-Even though this trip takes more planning than other Riviera train outings from Nice, it’s still very doable as a long day trip — or even better as an overnight.
+Even though this trip takes more planning than other French Riviera train outings from Nice, it’s still doable as a long day trip.
+Or why not stay the night in Saint-Tropez?

 👉 For step-by-step route options, timing strategies, and whether ferry or bus makes more sense depending on the season, see my detailed guide to getting to Saint-Tropez from Nice.